maxrousseau/pfla/README.md

 each group for significance.
 The script also computes mean Euclidean distance from a baseline shape for each landmark.

+This package was written to conduct automated facial analyses of patients affected by Osteogenesis Imperfecta and controls under the BBDC 7701 study.
+Its use may also be extended to the study of other dental and/or craniofacial conditions or to compare different study groups while examining variables such as sex, ethnicity, etc.

 If you use this program or a modified version of it for research purposes please cite as follows:

     @mybibtexref{